-Next Meeting: Wednesday 22nd February, 7.30 p.m., Yealand Village Hall.
-David Casserly will speak on the subject of The Civil Wars in Lancashire.
+Next Meeting: Wednesday 22nd March, 7.30 p.m., Yealand Village Hall.
+Clive Holden will speak on the subject of The Railways of Carnforth, from 1846 to the present.

 The Society possesses an extensive archive.
 From time to time we will post an interesting item.
 A recent find was this copy pen and ink sketch of the Silverdale chapel as it was before conversion to a dwelling.
 Both the date and the artist are unknown - can you help?